coronavirus information & faqs

 Please note, due to previous issues with the local delivery agents we do not deliver to China.

 Until further notice we will only be shipping orders once per week.
-All orders placed before 10 P.M GMT on a Thursday evening will be shipped on Friday morning.
-Any orders placed after this time will not be shipped until the following Friday.
+All orders placed before 7 P.M GMT on a Tuesday evening will be shipped on Wednesday morning.
+Any orders placed after this time will not be shipped until the following Wednesday.
 We hope that you will understand there may be a slight delay in shipping but we need to ensure the safety of our team and limit non essential contact where possible.
-This Applies to new orders and exchanges
+This applies to new orders and exchanges.

 Q: Can I catch Coronavirus from the mail?